TheMastro-11/spark-hadoop_configuration/README.md

 > \$ tar -xvf spark-hadoop_configuration

 # Install
+Set public address via script
+**disclaimer**: if you not have python3 installed, use
+> sudo apt-get install pythonx.x

+Otherwise
+> python3 ip_set.py

+and then
-> bash install.sh
+> bash installMaster.sh

 ## Manual Step
-substituite NAMENODEADDRESS with the master's public address:
-> sudo nano $HADOOP_CONF_DIF/core-site.xml

-Thane you have to indicate ip address:
+Than you have to indicate the ip addresses of slaves:
 > sudo nano /etc/hosts

-and you'll find this template:
+and you'll find this template (IPMASTER are already updated by the python script):
 > IPMASTER namenode <br>
 > IPMASTER datanode1 <br>
 > IPSLAVE datanode2 <br>

-Substituite **IPMASTER** with the public address of each istance, if you have more than 2 write another line:
+Substituite **IPxxxxx** with the public address of each istance, if you have more than 2 write another line:
 > IPSLAVE datanode3 <br>
 > IPSLAVE datanodex <br>
 > ...